FunTimeCoding/php-skeleton/SKELETON.md

 * build - Build directory in which `ant` puts it's results.

 You may leave some of those directories out if they don't apply to the purpose of this skeleton.
-Some directories may also have differnt names according to language and package specifications.
+Some directories may also have different names according to language and package specifications.
 Those have priority over this document.

 ## Configs